Tiramisioux/cinemate/README.md

-# Overview
+## Overview
 CineMate scripts is a way for users to implement and customize manual controls for their [cinepi-raw](https://github.com/cinepi/cinepi-raw) build.

 Project aims at offering an easy way to build a custom camera.
 For basic operation and experimentation, Raspberry Pi, camera board and monitor is needed.
 For practical use, buttons and switches can easily be added, allowing for a custom build.

-A ready made disk image can be found in the release section of this repo.
+A ready made disk image can be found [here](https://github.com/Tiramisioux/cinemate/releases).

 Join the CinePi Discord [here](https://discord.gg/Hr4dfhuK).

-# Hardware requirements
+## Hardware requirements
 - Rasberry Pi 5
 - Official HQ or GS camera
 - HDMI monitor or device (phone or tablet)

-_For recording, use a high speed NVME drive or CFE card module with CFE card module by Will Whang.
+_For recording, use a high speed NVME drive or [CFE Hat](https://www.tindie.com/products/will123321/cfe-hat-for-raspberry-pi-5/) by Will Whang.
 Drive needs to be formatted as NTFS and named "RAW"._

-_CineMate Pi 5 is also compatible with OneInchEye (Sony IMX 283) and StarlightEye (Sony IMX 585) by Will Whang._
+_CineMate Pi 5 is also compatible with [OneInchEye](https://www.tindie.com/products/will123321/oneincheye/) (Sony IMX 283) and [StarlightEye](https://www.tindie.com/products/will123321/starlighteye/) (Sony IMX 585) by Will Whang._

-# Quickstart guide
+## Quickstart guide

 1) Burn image to ssd card